 Colic isn’t something to worry about if you can avoid it.
 Plenty of babies experience colic every day, along any part of the severity spectrum.
 If your bub is showing some unusual symptoms, such as vomiting, crying in an unfamiliar tone or pitch, has blood in their stool or drinks a lot less than usual, then it would be worth visiting the doctor for a check-up.

 On another note, if you’re feeling stressed and a little helpless, it will do no harm to visit a healthcare professional - for you or your baby!
 You might learn something new and get some peace of mind.

 Remember that when you’re stressed your little one can pick up on it, which won’t make them feel any better.
 So try to keep relaxed and as well-rested when you can.
 Our Brauer Naturals Stress Range offers some homeopathic stress remedies if you feel you need some assistance to relax and unwind.

 Don’t fret - colic doesn’t last forever!
 Colicky behaviour begins at around three weeks of age and tends to peak at six weeks.
 After this time, the crying and fussing should happen less and less often.
 Eventually, the colic phase will end and your baby will have outgrown it.

 Parenting a newborn is one of life’s many joys.
 But if your newborn gets colic then things can be a little harder to manage.
 At Brauer Natural Medicine, we recognise that looking after a baby can be worrisome, as well as wonderful.
 If you’re looking to give bub some temporary relief, our Baby & Child Range provides natural remedies to common ailments your little one may face.
 Brauer Baby & Child Colic includes ingredients traditionally used to relieve some of the symptoms of colic.
-If you wish to learn more about colic, browse through our answers pages to learn how it can affect your family.
+If you wish to learn more about colic, and natural remedies for colic browse through our answers pages to learn how it can affect your family.